Making outdoor wreaths is much more simple than the indoor wreaths in the previous "Indoor Wreath" blog post.

 I have also seen yucca roots for sale in the grocery store and might buy one of those for the flower garden too.

 I have decided to use my veranda ceiling for stoarge.
 When we first moved here I had grand visions of filling it with dried herbs, sunflowers and beautiful things like that, just hanging there drying like an old fashioned farm.
+I took a few days and strung the wire using U-nails.
+I stretched it all the way down the entire vernada roof.

 I put three strands of wire across the entire length, skipping the part just over the front door.
 I figured that visitors wouldn't want things like dried herb leaves and flower petals falling on their heads.
 Who wouldn't want lovely smelling dried herbs and flowers falling on them?
+This year I decided to use it.
+I hung all my grapevine wreaths and hanging pots up there when I tidied the porch.
+I intend to hang sunflowers and herbs up there to dry!
+I might also use it to dry tobacco and other useful things.

 It makes a good storage space for anything else I want out of the way.
 I completely ignored it for two years!
 I can't believe I didn't take advantage of such a useful storage spot before now!
 I could hang all my useless junk up there and have a redneck porch...uh, maybe not.
+I made this handy hook out of a mop handle.
+I got the idea from a Martha Stewart magazine.
+Can you believe that!
+Martha Stewart and I think alike!
+(No, really.
+You can quit laughing now.)

 It just hangs up there out of the way until I need it.